mus-com-psy/collective-hacks/README.md

 Here are links to [Tone.js'](https://tonejs.github.io/) [examples](https://tonejs.github.io/examples/) and [documentation](https://tonejs.github.io/docs/) (terse).

-## p5.js and Tone.js examples on Glitch
+## Examples on Glitch
 [Glitch](https://glitch.com/) is wonderful because it's free and gets you set up immediately with a basic webpage, or an app with a Node.js server, or an app with a Node.js server and SQLite database.
-It's the server-side functionality, which **enables building of systems that can support usage/collaboration of multiple users and data storage** that distinguishes it from the p5.js editor or JSFiddle.
+It's the server-side functionality, **enabling building of systems that can support usage/collaboration of multiple users and data storage**, which distinguishes it from the p5.js editor or JSFiddle.

 The following examples from Coding Collective are on Glitch:

 * [collective-p5-template](https://glitch.com/~collective-p5-template), which shows some basic functionality possible with creative coding language [p5.js](https://p5js.org/reference/);
 * [collective-p5-tone-template](https://glitch.com/~collective-p5-tone-template), which shows how to add in [Tone.js](https://tonejs.github.io/) for powerful browser-based audio manipulation. (p5.js has some of its own audio capabilities, but Tom and many others in the web audio community would recommend Tone.js.
+* [collective-drums](https://glitch.com/~collective-drums), which shows how to combine [NexusUI](https://nexus-js.github.io/ui/) sequencer and [Socket.IO](https://socket.io/);
+* [collective-scrabble](https://glitch.com/~collective-scrabble), which isn't music-related, but combines [p5.js](https://p5js.org] and [Socket.IO](https://socket.io/) to interesting effect!

 ## Examples of web-based step sequencers